mostakimjobair/rfm-customer-segmentation/README.md

 > 🎯 *Euro Shopping Channel* is a **Champion** with top score `555`
 > ⚠️ *Signal Collectibles Ltd.* is **About to Sleep** with score `111`

-## 🙋 About Me

-I'm a business student learning Data Analytics and CRM strategies.
-This project is a hands-on practice in understanding customer value through data.

----

-If you find this helpful or have suggestions, feel free to fork this repo or contact me!